 Leaders are members of the local community who want to get involved.
 These adult leaders work with the members to make the club work.
-There must be at least one adult leader present for a club meeting to take place and an adequate number of leaders to facilitate club numbers on meet up nights.
+There must be at least two adult leaders present for a club meeting to take place and an adequate number of leaders to facilitate club numbers on meet up nights.
 Leaders appoint an overall Club Leader.
 Leaders also appoint a designated Leader who is then eligible to stand for election to Foróige's National Council and vote at such elections.

 Foróige Clubs generally meet one night a week for 1 ½ - 2 hours.
 The club night begins with a formal meeting, led by the club committee to make decisions about the club.
 Then members decide if they want to work on a project based on Foróige’s education programmes or just hang out with their friends, enjoying games or activities.